 Interest rate swaps or collars that convert our fixed-rate debt to a floating rate are designated as fair value hedges of the underlying instruments.
 Interest rate swaps or collars that convert floating-rate debt to a fixed rate are designated as cash flow hedges.
 Interest expense on the debt is adjusted to include the payments made or received under the swap agreements.
 Cash proceeds from or payments to counterparties resulting from the termination of interest rate swaps are classified as operating activities in our consolidated condensed statements of cash flows.
-At March 31, 2020, substantially all of our total long-term debt is at a fixed rate.
-We have converted approximately 11 percent of our long-term fixed-rate notes to floating rates through the use of interest rate swaps.
+At June 30, 2020, substantially all of our total long-term debt is fixed rate.
+We have converted approximately 10 percent of our long-term fixed-rate notes to floating rates through the use of interest rate swaps.

 We also may enter into forward-starting interest rate swaps, which we designate as cash flow hedges, as part of anticipated future debt issuances in order to reduce the risk of cash flow volatility from future changes in interest rates.
 The change in fair value of these instruments is recorded as part of other comprehensive income (loss), and upon completion of a debt issuance and termination of the swap, is amortized to interest expense over the life of the underlying debt.
-As of March 31, 2020, the total notional amounts of forward-starting interest rate contracts in designated cash flow hedging instruments were \$1.75 billion, which have settlement dates ranging between 2023 and 2025.
+As of June 30, 2020, the total notional amounts of forward-starting interest rate contracts in designated cash flow hedging instruments were \$1.75 billion, which have settlement dates ranging between 2023 and 2025.

-In April 2020, we agreed to issue \$1.00 billion of 2.25 percent fixed-rate notes due in May 2050, with interest to be paid semi-annually.
-We intend to use the net proceeds from the sale of these notes for general corporate purposes, which may include the repayment of outstanding commercial paper.
-The offering of notes is expected to close in May 2020.
+In May 2020, we issued \$1.00 billion of 2.25 percent fixed-rate notes due in May 2050, with interest to be paid semi-annually.
+We used the net proceeds from the sale of these notes for general corporate purposes, including the repayment of outstanding commercial paper.